minshi123/gitlab/doc/development/rake_tasks.md

 ### Update machine-readable schema files

-A gitlab pipeline also autogenerates machine-readable graphql documentation.
+A GitLab pipeline also autogenerates machine-readable graphql documentation.

 To generate that documentation locally, run: